 Our Mornington Peninsula Day Trip Itinerary

-Among all the possible day trips around Melbourne, we chose the Mornington Peninsula for the many wheelchair accessible paths.
+Among all the possible day trips around Melbourne and Victoria, we chose the Mornington Peninsula for the many wheelchair-accessible paths.
 Despite the crutches, I wanted to enjoy the beauty of the coast and spend as much time as possible outside during our Mornington Peninsula day trip.
 We already toured the wineries of the Yarra Valley the day before, so we preferred to focus on the coast for this second trip away from Melbourne.

 We opted for several short coastal walks to beautiful lookouts around the tip of the Mornington Peninsula National Park: